 Non-native speakers are people who have come to live in another country without knowing its language.
 And while they are learning a language that is new to them, they face certain difficulties.

-For example, a Russian-speaking family moved from Russia to the United States, the children speak Russian and started school in an American school.
-For the teachers, these children are non-native speakers.
+Let's take an example: a Russian-speaking family moved from Russia to the USA, the children speak Russian and started studying in an American school.
+For the teachers, they are non-native speakers.

-Or another example: many families from former CIS countries - Armenia, Kyrgyzstan, Uzbekistan - come to Russia.
-In these families, the adults speak their native language, and the children do not know Russian or know it at the everyday level.
-When entering kindergarten or school, such children are also non-native speakers for teachers.
-Another term that is used in Russian for such people is inophones.
+Or another example: seven people from former Soviet countries - Armenia, Kyrgyzstan, and Uzbekistan - come to Russia.
+In these families, the adults speak their native language, but the children do not know Russian or know it at an elementary level.
+When enrolled in kindergarten or school, such children are also non-native speakers for teachers.
+They are called inophones.

 What are the main differences

-At first glance, the difference between bilinguals and non-native speakers is small - the latter need only a little time to learn the country's language quickly.
+At first glance, the difference between bilinguals and non-native speakers is small.
+The latter need a little time to learn the language of the country more quickly.
 On the other hand, there are several important nuances:

-- The home country for a bilingual is the country of residence, while for a non-native speaker it is a new country with a different cultural background.
+- The home country for a bilingual is the country of residence, while for a non-native speaker it is a new country with unique cultural characteristics.
 Non-native speakers may often encounter misunderstandings in everyday life.
-Bilinguals usually have fewer or no such issues.
+Bilinguals tend to have fewer or no such issues.

 - bilinguals speak their languages at an equally high level, while non-native speakers have a strong bias towards the mother tongue.

 - non-native speakers often experience psychological difficulties at first, as they do not know the language of the country well enough.
 As a result, they may feel depressed, insecure or aggressive.
-This is especially true for poorly speaking children of primary school age.
+This is more common in children who speak poorly in elementary school.

 - learning difficulties in non-native speakers can also occur due to lack of language practice.
 This can result in refusal to go to school, changes in behavior and lack of interest in the learning process.